“Didn't you know that foreigners can't buy land in Thailand”?

 Your partner can lease you the land for 30 years (renewable twice).
 This will at least give you the right to live in the house on the land.

-And they won't own the land its on, so trying to evict the tenants would be a fruitless endeavor and a huge hassle.
+Your heirs won't own the land the house is on either, so trying to evict the tenants would be a fruitless endeavor.

 Yes.
 As a general rule, never lend, give or invest more than you can afford to lose.